-In October 2017 I participated in an artist’s residency aboard a ship in the Arctic.
-We explored the remote and rugged land and seascapes of Svalbard, the island archipelago that rests between Norway and the North Pole.
+In October 2017 I participated in The Arctic Circle residency aboard a ship exploring the remote and rugged land and seascapes of Svalbard, the island archipelago that rests between Norway and the North Pole.
 These images are from this unique experience.

 I see this work as a commentary on consumerism, but I also seek to illustrate beauty in our current situation, an acceptance of reality.
 In so doing, I hope to encourage viewers to reconsider their own use or reuse of items, but also to treasure what is already here, both natural and manmade.